The Prisoner: Games

 In the early 1980s, Edu-Ware produced two computer games based upon the series for the Apple II computer.
-The first, titled simply, The Prisoner, was released in 1980, followed by a remake, Prisoner 2 in 1982.
+The first, titled simply The Prisoner, was released in 1980, followed by Prisoner 2 in 1982.

 Steve Jackson Games' popular role-playing game system GURPS released a (now out of print) world book for The Prisoner.
-It included maps, episode synopses, details of the Village and its inhabitants, and much other material.
-For instance, it has suggestions for game scenarios with the premise reinterpreted for outer space, heroic fantasy, horror, and even complete inversion into something akin to Hogan's Heroes.
+It included maps, episode synopses and details of the Village and its inhabitants.

 Comics

 In 1988, DC Comics released Shattered Visage, the first part of a four-part series of comics based on the characters in the TV series.
 In 2018 Titan Comics re-issued Shattered Visage as well as releasing The Prisoner: The Uncertainty Machine, another four-part series of comics about another spy returning to the Village.
 Although Patrick McGoohan's Number Six is depicted on covers of the 2018 series, the character plays no direct role in the story.

 Remake

 In 2009, the show was remade as a miniseries, also titled The Prisoner, which aired in the U.S. on AMC.
 The miniseries stars Jim Caviezel as Number 6, and Ian McKellen as Number 2, and was shot on location in Namibia and South Africa.
 The new series received mainly unfavourable reviews, with a 45/100 rating by 21 critics and 3.6/10 by 82 users as of July 2018.